k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/04_task_execution_overridden_parameters.md

 <p><a href="/articles/TDM/tdm_architecture/03a_task_execution_building_entity_list_on_tasks_LUs.md#entity-list">entitieslist</a></p>
 </td>
 <td width="225pxl">
-<p>Populates by a list of <a href="/articles/TDM/tdm_overview/03_business_entity_overview.md"> Business Entity IDs </a>separated by a comma.
+<p>Populated by a list of <a href="/articles/TDM/tdm_overview/03_business_entity_overview.md"> Business Entity IDs </a>separated by a comma.
 This list can contain only one Business Entity ID when executing a task that clones a Business Entity.</p>
 </td>
 <td width="200pxl">
 <p>All task actions except a Generate task</p>